dward2/BME547/Assignments/final_image_processor.md

     + the patient room number
     + if entered, the patient name
-    + if both a CPAP pressure and CPAP calculated data have been entered, upload all of that data together
+    + if both a CPAP pressure and CPAP calculated data have been entered, upload the CPAP pressure, breathing rate, apnea count, and CPAP flow image (the flow vs time data does not need to be uploaded, just the plot)
   + After the initial upload, the medical record number and room number entry should be locked out/deactivated so that no further changes can be made to them (until the condition described below).
 Note, the values for MRN and room number should still be visible in the GUI.
   + After upload, the information entered in the GUI should REMAIN in the GUI so it can still be seen.
-  + The user should have the ability to update the patient name and select a new CPAP data file for analysis and then send these updates to the server upon command.
+  + The user should have the ability to update the patient name, change the CPAP pressure, and select a new CPAP data file for analysis and then send these updates to the server upon command.
 The MRN and room number should not change.
 If the patient name is updated in the GUI, it should be replaced in the server.
-If the breathing rate/apnea count/CPAP image is updated in the GUI, this new information should be added to the existing information on the server.
+If the CPAP pressure/ breathing rate/apnea count/CPAP flow image is updated in the GUI, this new information should be added to the existing information on the server.
 (In other words, there can be multiple CPAP data measurements in the database for a patient.)
   + The GUI should periodically (at least every 30 seconds, but can be more frequent) query the server to see if a new CPAP pressure has been commanded by the monitoring station.
   If so, the value in the CPAP pressure entry should be automatically updated to that new value.
+Any future uploads of CPAP data should use this new value.
   + The user should have the ability to "reset" the device.
 This means that all entries and displayed data are removed, including the patient medical record number and room number.
 The MRN and room number inputs should be